Skilled Migration Services

-- verification of registration (also known as certificate of good standing) should be arranged from every country or jurisdiction where you have held registration, this should be emailed directly from the regulatory authority to firstname.lastname@example.org.
+- verification of overseas registration.
+Also known as a certificate of good standing, this should be arranged for every country or jurisdiction where you would like you paid work experience to be assessed, and can be emailed to firstname.lastname@example.org.
 Where email is unavailable the relevant authority can post the verification directly to ANMAC.

 - proof of identity:

 - bio-statistical page(s) of passport

 - change of name documents (marriage certificate, decree nisi, deed poll)

 - a passport-sized photograph taken in the last 6 months